 Is your dog socially confident?

 Just like us, our dogs vary in how confident they are in social situations.
-For some dogs meeting and greeting other canines is the highlight of their day.
-Any new face is a new friend, and they waste no time introducing themselves and starting off a play session.
+For some dogs, meeting and greeting other canines is the highlight of their day.
+Any new face is a new friend, and they waste no time introducing themselves and starting a play session.

 In contrast, unconfident or shy dogs need more gentle introductions as they can feel overwhelmed by a more outgoing dog.
-It’s not that they can’t or won’t make friends, they may just need a few meetings one to one before they decide to include a dog on their friend’s list.
+It’s not that they can’t or won’t make friends; they may need a few meetings one to one before they decide to include a dog on their friend’s list.

 If your dog is a social butterfly, a dog park is an opportunity to meet new friends and have a blast.
 For shy dogs, a dog park can be a scary place that can feel unsafe and overwhelming.

 Knowing your dog’s play style is invaluable.
-My dog likes to play rough which can look scary to someone who doesn’t know him.
-But when he meets a like-minded dog, the play is full-on, noisy and includes lots of mouthing and shoulder barging, for both dogs, it’s a rewarding experience.
+My dog likes to play rough, and his body language can look scary to someone who doesn’t know him.
+But when he meets a like-minded dog, the play is full-on, noisy, and includes lots of mouthing and shoulder barging; for both dogs, it’s a rewarding experience.

 Many dogs, however, prefer a gentler approach to play and will not appreciate an invitation to a game of rough-housing.
-Introducing dogs that have a similar style is usually much more successful than trying to get your dog to play with all dogs.
+Introducing dogs with a similar style is usually much more successful than trying to get your dog to play with all dogs.

 How busy is your dog park?
-Even if your dog is social with others, large numbers of dogs in a small space can create tension.
+Even if your dog is social with others, many dogs in a small space can create tension.
 Around ten to twenty dogs in a group is plenty.
 Make sure you keep your dog moving so that frictions don’t arise.

 What to look for in a good dog park

 Dog parks vary a lot.
-Not only do they differ in size but also in amenities, management, populations and safety.
-Choose wisely as it’s both you and your dog’s wellbeing at stake.
+Not only do they differ in size but also amenities, management, populations, and safety.
+Please choose wisely as it’s both you and your dog’s wellbeing at stake.

-- Safety – Is the park’s fence in good shape?
-How high is it? can your dog jump over it?
-And is secure enough at the base to prevent your dog from getting out underneath?
+Is the park’s fence in good shape?
+How high is it?
+Can your dog jump over it?
+And is it fenced securely enough at the base to prevent your dog from getting out underneath?
 Does it have a double gate system that allows dogs to enter without enabling dogs to exit without their owners?
 Is the park well-maintained and clean?
-Are there any hazards that could cause problems such as tree roots, stagnant water, or broken branches?
+Are there any hazards that could cause problems, such as tree roots, stagnant water, or broken branches?

-- Size and space – The size of a dog park is not as important as the space available, but consider both.
-Dogs need enough room to run around safely without bumping into people, other dogs or fences.
+The size of a dog park is not as important as the space available but consider both.
+Dogs need enough room to run around safely without bumping into people, other dogs, or fences.
 Some small dog parks that have a low population of visitors provide adequate space to allow this.
 Whereas larger parks that are more densely populated struggle.
-So, when choosing a park always think about both size and area.
+So, when choosing a park, always think about both size and area.

-- Facilities – Does the park have a water supply, shade for sunny days and shelter for inclement weather?
+Does the park have a water supply, shade for sunny days, and shelter for inclement weather?
 Are there separate areas for large dogs and small dogs?
 Do they provide doggy bags and an appropriate place to put them?

-- Management – Does your local dog park have rules?
+Does your local dog park have rules?
 Are they enforced or even followed by the dog park users?
-Some private parks have paid staff on site to make sure that everyone is following the guidelines and can step in to prevent trouble.
+Some private parks have paid staff on-site to ensure that everyone follows the guidelines and can step in to prevent trouble.

-Once you’re happy with your choice go and look at the regulars.
-Do the dogs seem comfortable and relaxed?
-What are the busy and quiet times, can you set up a playdate with an appropriate dog before introducing your dog to the whole gang?
+Once you’re happy with your choice, go and look at the regulars.
+Do the dogs and dog owners seem comfortable and relaxed?
+What are the busy and quiet times?
+Can you set up a playdate with an appropriate dog before introducing your dog to the whole gang?

 Dog park etiquette